-Note: Branch or place of business means any permanent point of sale where the employee of the AMC is selling the units of collective investment scheme.

-- 16.7.2 The AMC shall obtain approval of the Commission prior to opening and closing of a branch in any Capital Market Hub and submit the information given at point no.1 above. - 16.7.3 AMCs shall report closure of a branch to the Commission with specific reasons, at least 90 days prior to the closure of the branch. - 16.7.4 AMCs while closing of their branch shall submit to the Commission, a final statement comprising complete record of the branch, at least 21 days prior to closure of the branch. - 16.7.5 AMCs while closing of their branch shall ensure that the public is informed through a public notice in a local daily newspaper at least 30 days prior to the closure of the branch.
+- (g) Name, number and location of branches of other AMCs in the near vicinity - Note: Branch or place of business means any permanent point of sale where the employee of the AMC is selling the units of collective investment scheme. - 17.7.2 The AMC shall obtain approval of the Commission prior to opening and closing of a branch in any Capital Market Hub and submit the information given at point no.1 above. - 17.7.3 AMCs shall report closure of a branch to the Commission with specific reasons, at least 90 days prior to the closure of the branch. - 17.7.4 AMCs while closing of their branch shall submit to the Commission, a final statement comprising complete record of the branch, at least 21 days prior to closure of the branch. - 17.7.5 AMCs while closing of their branch shall ensure that the public is informed through a public notice in a local daily newspaper at least 30 days prior to the closure of the branch.
 The information of the same should also be visibly displayed at the respective branch at least 30 days prior to the closure of the branch.
-The copy of the published public notice shall also be submitted to the Commission within two days of publication. - 16.7.6 AMCs while closing of their branch shall inform the investors in writing about future correspondence address/mechanism and transfer their relevant record to the Head Office of the AMC or nearest branch as deemed appropriate. - 16.7.7 AMCs may relocate their existing branch within the same city.
-However, they shall report to the Commission 15 days prior to shifting upon shifting of the existing branch to a new location. - 16.7.8 The Commission may inspect the branches of AMCs on a regular basis to ensure that their activities are being conducted in accordance with the prevalent regulatory framework. - 16.7.9 AMCs shall ensure the following with respect to their branches: - a.
-Appropriate display of certificate of incorporation and valid license to conduct its respective business. - b.
-Properly trained staff/human resource. - c.
-Security arrangements for the safety of documents and staff. - d.
-Proper customer support for filling up of applications and completion of documentation.

-- e.
-Drop box facility for collection of complaints and grievance redressal system/mechanism for prompt and effective resolution of investors' complaints. - f.
-Product information relating to various products being offered by the AMC at the branch through printed brochures for the information of potential /existing investors. - 16.7.10 AMCs shall place standees written in Urdu language in a clear and concise manner (specimen attached as Annexure I) with the logo of "Jama Punji", covering the following contents: - i.
-What is a mutual fund. - ii.
-Benefits of investing through a mutual fund. - iii.
-Procedure for investing through a mutual fund.
+The copy of the published public notice shall also be submitted to the Commission within two days of publication. - 17.7.6 AMCs while closing of their branch shall inform the investors in writing about future correspondence address/mechanism and transfer their relevant record to the Head Office of the AMC or nearest branch as deemed appropriate. - 17.7.7 AMCs may relocate their existing branch within the same city.
+However, they shall report to the Commission 15 days prior to shifting upon shifting of the existing branch to a new location. - 17.7.8 The Commission may inspect the branches of AMCs on a regular basis to ensure that their activities are being conducted in accordance with the prevalent regulatory framework. - 17.7.9 AMCs shall ensure the following with respect to their branches: - (a) Appropriate display of certificate of incorporation and valid license to conduct its respective business. - (b) Properly trained staff/human resource. - (c) Security arrangements for the safety of documents and staff. - (d) Proper customer support for filling up of applications and completion of documentation. - (e) Drop box facility for collection of complaints and grievance redressal system/mechanism for prompt and effective resolution of investors' complaints. - (f) Product information relating to various products being offered by the AMC at the branch through printed brochures for the information of potential /existing investors. - 17.7.10 AMCs shall place standees written in Urdu language in a clear and concise manner (specimen attached as Annexure-XI) with the logo of "Jama Punji", covering the following contents: - (a) What is a mutual fund. - (b) Benefits of investing through a mutual fund. - (c) Procedure for investing through a mutual fund.